drisskhattabi6/Django-Note-App/README.md

 This repository contains a **Notes App** Project developed using the Django Framework.

-Evry User can create, edit, and delete Notes after creating an account in the app.
+Every User can create, edit, and delete Notes after creating an account in the app.

 this is a example image of the Login page of the Note App :